 Stay and Accommodation

-Campodimele is a small town, and it does not attract many tourists.
+Campodimele, Italy is a small town, and it does not attract many tourists.
 For this reason, there are only a few hotels in the town.
 Also, since Campodimele is located quite close to Latina most visitors prefer to stay in the city since there are several options available there.
 There are only a handful of small hotels and Bed & Breakfasts in the town.
-Most of these are located close to the center of the town and are family run establishments that have been converted from old villas.
-However, visitors can stay at the hotels that are located in the nearby towns of Fondi, Latina and Ventotene which are located only a few kilometers from the center of Campodimele.
+Most of these are located close to the center of the town and are family-run establishments that have been converted from old villas.
+However, visitors can stay at the hotels that are located in the nearby towns of Fondi, Latina, and Ventotene which are located only a few kilometers from the center of Campodimele.

 Shopping in Campodimele

-There are a small number of shops in Campodimele where locals do their shopping.
-Visitors can explore the older section of the town that has old fashioned markets and tiny shops that sell locally made products.
+There are a small number of shops in Campodimele, Italy where locals do their shopping.
+Visitors can explore the older section of the town that has old-fashioned markets and tiny shops that sell locally made products.
 Some of the shops here have smaller gift items and souvenirs which can be purchased by visitors.
-There are also a few shops that sell terracotta pottery, but its best not to purchase them since these are not of excellent quality.
-Campodimele is mainly an agricultural town so the best thing to purchase from here would be locally made pasta, olive oil and cheese.
-Since the town is not famous for its crafts its best not to purchase them from the shops in Campodimele.
+There are also a few shops that sell terracotta pottery, but it’s best not to purchase them since these are not of excellent quality.
+Campodimele is mainly an agricultural town so the best thing to purchase from here would be locally made pasta, olive oil, and cheese.
+Since the town is not famous for its crafts it’s best not to purchase them from the shops in Campodimele.